o0x1024/mytips/README.md

 ---

-**MyTips - Making knowledge management simpler, smarter, and more secure.**
+**mytips - Making knowledge management simpler, smarter, and more secure.**